 Keep goat hide products away from extreme humidity and wetness.
 It lasts longer and doesn't smell!

 The velvety texture made from rubbing the flesh side is goat suede.
-It is further soft like velvet.
+It is also soft, like velvet.

-You will get pebbles like grainy structure on Goat leather and goat leather products.
-The ridges are distinct to this kind of leather.
+You will get pebble-like grainy structures on goat leather and goat leather products.
+The ridges are distinct in this kind of leather.

 - Is goat leather suitable for bags?

 Goat leather is naturally water-resistant due to vegetable tanning.
-Its smooth texture, fantastic durability, great flexibility and lighter weight makes it remarkably fit for making bags.
+Its smooth texture, fantastic durability, great flexibility, and lighter weight make it remarkably suitable for making bags.

 - Are the goat leather products waterproof?

 Goat leather is naturally water-resistant.
-But like every other leather, goat hide also goes through tanning by vegetable tannins.
+But like every other leather, goat hide also goes through tanning with vegetable tannins.
 Hence, it further enhances its waterproof quality.

 - My goat leather product smells; can I stop this smell?

-Goat leather is soft, thin and flexible than cow leather because of the presence of lanolin.
+Goat leather is soft, thin, and more flexible than cow leather because of the presence of lanolin.
 Goatskin isn't as rugged as buffalo leather.
-Goatskin has a pebble-like grainy texture on its surface, giving it a distinct identity.
+Goatskin has a pebble-like, grainy texture on its surface, giving it a distinct identity.
 Therefore, one can quickly identify goat leather products from the rest.

-- How to prevent goat leather from drying up?
+- How do I prevent goat leather from drying up?

-Goat leather made with goat hide is one of the most affordable leather.
+Goat leather made with goat hide is one of the most affordable leathers.
 It is water-resistant, durable, and flexible.
 So, it offers a lot of scope for goat leather products.
-Goat leather India has a lot of potentials to grow with its premium-end products.
-Considering goat leather vs cow leather, goat leather fairs better and offers a range of affordable products with premium texture.
+Goat leather in India has a lot of potential to grow with its premium-end products.
+Considering goat leather vs. cow leather, goat leather fairs better and offers a range of affordable products with premium texture.